CDC Youth Risk Behavior Survey (YRBS) and School Health Profiles (SHP)

 Links Between Health and Academics-Why SHP and YRBS Data Matters to Schools

-This CDC data from the 2017 National Youth Risk Behavior Survey (YRBS) show that students with higher grades are less likely than their peers with lower grades to participate in certain risk behaviors.
+CDC data from the National Youth Risk Behavior Survey (YRBS) shows that students with higher grades are less likely than their peers with lower grades to participate in certain risk behaviors.
 This data can show the need for funding, training, prevention programs, and raise awareness of health issues.